ILucVel/getting-and-cleaning-data-week4/README.md

 The resulting clean data set is stored in tidy.txt:
 The data set has one columm for each variable (wide form), no duplicate columns, one row for each observation, and headings appropriately describing the variables.

-, there are no (the variables are in different columns), has one column